theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.54
+- Fixed scene to map macro not bringing over pages

 ## Version 0.9.53
 - You can now set a Fog of War image in the Map tab, you can do so in the Image Journal page of the corresponding map